Padovana

 Plumage structure: Adherent, with rounded feathers; abundant down; abundant hackle feathers

-Colour features: Bi-colour, with sexual dimorphism
+Colour features: Single colour or bi-colour depending on the plumage colour, with sexual dimorphism

 Chick plumage colour: